LOTUS mouthpieces are

 The M cup is ideal for players who need more sizzle when playing classical music such as West Side Story or Star Wars, or for players who play the piccolo with ease.
 Jazz players can easily penetrate the other instruments in the band while maintaining a thick, rich sound.
 This is the perfect cup to stand out from the crowd in a New Orleans street parade when you want to be a trumpet hero.

-The back bore is designed to further fatten the tone, and while it is roughly the same size as a D cup, it sounds just as bright as a C cup.
+The back bore is designed to further fatten the tone, making it almost the same size as a D cup, yet it sounds just as bright as a C cup.
 Therefore, for reed players who want to add depth to their sound in solo and section parts....
 For players accustomed to shallow cups, this is the perfect choice without losing its beautiful brilliance.

 Request to Teachers